Çerkes Halil Efendi

-Çerkes Halil Efendi (Halil Efendi the Circassian) or Hacı Halil Efendi (Halil Efendi the Hajji) was an 18th- and 19th-century Ottoman government official and scholar.
+Çerkes Halil Efendi (Halil Efendi the Circassian) or Hacı Halil Efendi (Halil Efendi the Hajji) was an 18th- and 19th-century Ottoman government official and scholar of Circassian descent.
 He was şeyhülislam for about 19 months.

 Early life

 Halil was the son of the Circassian wetnurse of Mustafa III’s daughter Hibetullah Sultan.
 At his mother’s request, Halil was brought from Circassia as a child and grew up in the imperial harem with Mustafa III’s son Selim.

 Adult career

 During the reign of Abdulhamid I, from 1774 to 1789, Halil was transferred to the Treasury Ward of the palace and so was separated from Selim for about fifteen years.

 When Selim became sultan in 1789, Halil was appointed steward (kethüdâ) of the treasury.
 Around this time, Selim apparently also gave him the Circassian woman Zîbâ Hanım (former concubine (müstefreşe) of Hoca Abdullah Ağa) as odalisque (odalık).
 At some point, Halil married Zîbâ.
 Halil also seems to have had a second wife, Züleyha, and two concubines, Nazende and Seyyare.

 In 1801, Halil left the palace to join the Galata Mevlevi order and become a religious scholar.
 In 1803, he performed the hajj and was given the title of kadı of Mecca.
 On his return, he was given the title of kadı of Istanbul, and soon after, kazasker of Anatolia.
 In 1809, he was given the title of kazasker of Rumelia.
 He participated in the imperial consultative assembly (meclis-i meşveret) under the title of kazasker.
 In 1813, he became the kazasker of Rumelia in fact, but was dismissed in 1819.

 On September 3, 1819, he was appointed şeyhülislam.
 Halil was said to have had a hard temperament, to have been outspoken, but to have had a deep knowledge of tafsir, hadith, and other religious sciences.

 During his time in office, Halil had disputes with Hâlet Efendi, who was influential with the sultan at the time, Mahmud II.
 During a consultation regarding the Greek rebellion of 1821, an argument broke out between Halil and Hâlet, concerning how much responsibility Hâlet held for the rebellion, leading to an exchange of insults.
 After this, Halil’s wife Zîbâ encountered Hâlet’s wife Lebibe Hatun in a park (mesire) in Beylerbeyi and tried to discuss the argument, but this led to a fight between the two women.